woolen-sheep/emoji-edit/README.md

 [中文|zh-CN](https://github.com/woolen-sheep/emoji-edit/blob/main/README-ZH.md)

-Emoji-edit is a module based on Xposed-like framework, which  can replace text with appropriate emoji symbols according to your input in any input box.
+Emoji-edit is a module relies on Xposed-like framework, which can replace text with appropriate emoji symbols according to your input in any input box.

 ## Dependency

 - Rooted Android phone with Magisk Manager
 - Riru module
 - LSPosed module